Hugh Gough, 1st Viscount Gough: Death and commemoration

 He died at St. Helen's, his home in Booterstown, on 2 March 1869 and was buried in Stillorgan.

 Proposals for a statue to Gough began in 1869 but were rejected by Dublin Corporation, including sites in Carlisle Bridge, Foster Place and Westmoreland Street.
-An equestrian statue of Gough by John Foley was ultimately erected outside the city, in Dublin's Phoenix Park in 1880 but, after being repeatedly vandalised in the 1940s and 1950s, it was moved to Chillingham Castle in Northumberland in 1990.
+An equestrian statue of Gough by John Foley was ultimately erected outside the city, in Dublin's Phoenix Park in 1878 but, after being repeatedly vandalised in the 1940s and 1950s, it was moved to Chillingham Castle in Northumberland in 1990.
 The inscription reads:

 In honour of Field Marshal Hugh Viscount Gough, K.P., G.C.B., G.C.S.I., an illustrious Irishman, whose achievements in the Peninsular War, in China, and in India, have added lustre to the military glory of his country, which he faithfully served for seventy five years.
 This statue [cast from cannon taken by troops under his command and granted by Parliament for the purpose] is erected by friends and comrades.

 The cannon referred to were captured by Gough in China and India and yielded 15 tons of gun-metal for the statue.

 Family

 In June 1807, Gough married Frances Maria Stephens, daughter of General Edward Stephens.
+His daughter, the Hon.
+Frances Maria Gough, was married to Field Marshal Sir Patrick Grant.

 As the 1st Viscount Gough, he set down a family seat near Gort at Lough Cutra Castle, County Galway, Ireland, when purchased by him in 1852.

 Gough's first cousins included Thomas Bunbury of Lisnavagh, County Carlow, MP for Carlow, and Jane McClintock of Drumcar, mother of the 1st Baron Rathdonnell.